murphy-codes/launch-academy/Week_14/java-shuffleboard-hall-of-fame/java-shuffleboard-hall-of-fame.md

 Acceptance Criteria:

-- Create a `service` (DAO) for your Game objects to interact with the database.
+- Create a `service` (DAO) for your com.launchacademy.games.Game objects to interact with the database.
 - Extract any persistence and data retrieval from the `servlet` to the `service`.

 ## Non-Core User Stories